evermeer/EVReflection/README.md

 - Parse an object to a JSON string and parse a JSON string to an object

 ## Known issues
-It's not possible in Swift to use .setObjectForKey for nullable type fiels like Int?.
-Workaround is using NSNumber? instead or by overriding the setValue for key in the object itself (see the unit test for TestObject3)
+It's not possible in Swift to use .setObjectForKey for nullable type fiels like Int? or a an Array of nullable objects like [MyObject?]
+Workaround is using NSNumber? or [MyObject] instead or by overriding the setValue for key in the object itself (see the unit test for TestObject3)

 ## Using EVReflection in your own App